 Whether you are planning a large or a small wedding, there is almost surely going to be some children among the attendees.
 While in the past, children may have been relegated to staying with a babysitter or were entertained by one of the adults while the event took place, more and more couples are tailoring their weddings to be more inclusive and enjoyable for all ages.

 Preparing a kid-friendly wedding does not have to be difficult but it does take a bit of extra planning to ensure that everything goes smoothly.
 Fortunately, since kid-friendly weddings are becoming more common, there is ample advice out there to help you with the preparations.
-Following some of these strategies will help you create a wedding plan that is memorable both for you and attendees of all ages.
+Sydney Marriage Celebrant Michael Janz shares some strategies to help you create a wedding plan that is memorable both for you and attendees of all ages.

 Let’s look at some of the essential things that need to be considered when planning a kid-friendly wedding.